 Marketo’s AI Capabilities: Adobe Sensei

-Marketo leverages Adobe Sensei AI across its platform:
+Marketo applies Adobe Sensei AI across its platform:

 - Predictive Audiences: AI identifies lookalike segments based on your best customers